What Happens When You Ignore God’s Voice?

 So, when I ask, “Did you just get up?” please know I’m not asking from a place of judgment.
 I’m asking as someone who knows what it feels like to stay still…to ignore that pull.

 I understand that moment more than I wish I did.
-The deep regret of not following God’s prompting.
-That moment in time when you hear the clear command of the Holy Spirit to “JUST GET UP”, but you feel paralyzed and fearful to move.
+I know the deep regret of not following God’s prompting.
+It was a moment in time when I heard the clear command of the Holy Spirit to “JUST GET UP”, but I felt paralyzed and too fearful to move.

 When I was 16, I was lying on a procedure table, and I heard it—clear and unmistakable—